 The proposals have been revised twice in response to community feedback.
-See the proposals for the final master plan for more detail.
+See the final master plan for more detail.

 The proposed multi-day Tweed Byron Hinterland Walk commences in Mount Jerusalem National Park and finishes 45 kilometres to the south at Minyon Falls in Nightcap National Park.

 The Manns Road trail head acts as the northern drop-off and orientation point for walkers.
 It also provides parking for visitors to enjoy the short walk to Unicorn Falls and its surrounding rainforest.
 No facilities are currently provided at the site.